-The budgeting process includes both long-range and short-term planning, and utilizes the latest information on all significant sources of revenue and operating costs in order to support effective operations of the colleges.
+The budgeting process includes both long-range and short-term planning, and utilizes the latest information on all significant sources of revenue and operating costs in order to support effective operations of the Colleges.
 Recommendations on resource allocation are encouraged from employee groups, and information related to budget estimates and procedures is reviewed with employees through the District Governance Council.
-Full and open disclosure is essential to the District's budget process, and was critical to the review and input of the revenue allocation model by all constituency groups and, ultimately, approval by the Governing Board.
+Full and open disclosure is essential to the District's budget process and was critical to the review and input of the revenue allocation model by all constituency groups and, ultimately, approval by the Governing Board.

-The District's revenue allocation model is codified in Business Procedure 18.01 ("The Contra Costa Community College District General Fund Budget").
-Implemented in 2010-2011 - and built upon agreed principles of transparency, flexibility, accountability, simplicity, local control, and shared governance - the model allocates financial resources in the manner in which the District receives funding from the state.
-Since approximately 97% of the District's unrestricted revenues are directly related to enrollment, the allocation to the colleges is almost entirely based upon full-time equivalent students (FTES) generated.
-After allocating a portion of total revenues to support District-wide costs and services - such as utilities, legal fees, retiree health benefits, and other contractual obligations - the remainder is allocated to the college using the distribution methodology set forth in the allocation model.
-After each college receives its revenue distribution, local control of the funds allows the College the flexibility to spend in a fashion that suits the needs of each unique College community, while still being accountable to the District for achieving its FTES goal.
+The District's revenue allocation model is codified in Business Procedure 18.01, The CCCCD General Fund Budget.
+Implemented in 2010-2011 and built upon agreed principles of transparency, flexibility, accountability, simplicity, local control and shared governance, the model allocates financial resources in the manner in which the District receives funding from the state.
+Since approximately 97 percent of the District's unrestricted revenues are directly related to enrollment, the allocation to the Colleges is almost entirely based upon full-time equivalent students (FTES) generated.
+After allocating a portion of total revenues to support District wide costs and services, i.e., utilities, legal fees, retiree health benefits and other contractual obligations, the remainder is allocated to the College receives its revenue distribution, local control of the funds allows the College the flexibility to spend in a fashion that suits the needs of each unique College community while still being accountable to the District for achieving its FTES goal.

-Board Policy 5033 ("Budget Development") provides development criteria and values in the preparation of the budget.
+Board Policy 5033, Budget Development, provides development criteria and values in the preparation of the budget.
 The District has systems in place to control its expenditures.
-Business Procedure 11.00 ("Purchasing") and Business Procedure 11.01 ("Bids and Contracts") provide guidance on purchasing within the District and are understood by those who use them.
+Business Procedure 11.00, Purchasing, and Business Procedure 11.01, Purchasing Procedure, provide guidance on purchasing within the District and are understood by those who use them.
 Other procedures delineate day-to-day purchases.
 The Enterprise Resource Planning (ERP) system has approvals embedded within it requiring management approval for purchases over \$1,000.
-The College business directors and District Office finance staff meet monthly to monitor District-wide budgets and discuss procedures and protocols in conducting business within the District.
-Also under discussion are budget issues/guidelines, projections, and internal controls/audits.
-Reserves for the colleges, District Office, and the Governing Board are addressed in Board Policy 5033 and Business Procedure 18.01.
+The College business directors and District office finance staff meet monthly to monitor District wide budgets and discuss procedures and protocols in conducting business within the District.
+Also under discussion are budget issues/guidelines, projections and internal controls/audits.
+Reserves for the Colleges, District office, and the Governing Board are addressed in Board Policy 5033, Budget Development, and Business Procedure 18.01, The CCCCD General Fund Budget.

 The District's external audit assesses the effectiveness of its financial management.
 The internal auditor conducts systematic audits, including controls on expenditures.
-The Governing Board, college Presidents, and the public are provided periodic updates and presentations regarding the District's financial condition.
-These updates include quarterly financial statements and an annual budget study session.
+The Governing Board, College presidents, and the public are provided periodic updates and presentations regarding the District's financial condition.
+These updates include quarterly financial statements, and an annual budget study session .

-The model used by the District for the distribution of funds creates performance incentives and is perceived by most to be fair, easily understood, and adequate to support the effective operations of the colleges.
+The model used by the District for the distribution of funds creates performance incentives and is perceived by most to be fair, easily understood, and adequate to support the effective operations of the Colleges.
 Moreover, the model has been tested in years of growth and decline, which gives confidence in its design and ability to function in times of expansion or contraction.